-Getting your new carpet professionally cleaned every six to 12 months can help it stay looking new.
+Getting your carpet professionally cleaned every six to 12 months can keep it looking new.
 (Photo by Patrick Dennison)

 So you have wall-to-wall wool carpet in your home?
-Congratulations on your choice of flooring.
-You have the world most durable, tried-and-true carpet fiber known to man.
+Congratulations on choosing the world's most durable, tried-and-true carpet fiber known to man.

-As wall-to-wall carpeting became more popular — and in the first half of the 20th century — wool fibers completely dominated the industry.
-There was simply nothing that compared with the quality.
-Sometime after the ’50s, however, nylon was invented and soon took the dominant position in the market, largely because it was much more economical than wool.
+Wool fibers completely dominated the industry when wall-to-wall carpeting became the rage; nothing compared to the quality.
+Sometime after the 1950s, however, nylon was invented and soon took the dominant position in the market, largely due to its lower cost.

-Wool is still available today and is much prized for its environmental perks, it ability to bounce back, ability to hide soil, its naturally fire-retardant qualities and many other advantages.
-The drawback is that a quality wool carpet typically costs 4 to10 times as much as the cheaper fibers.
+Wool is still available today and is much prized for its environmental perks, its ability to bounce back and hide soil, and its naturally fire-retardant qualities.
+The drawback is that a quality wool carpet typically costs four to 10 times as much as the cheaper fibers.

-Being an organic fiber, wool will tend to smell a bit organic (wet doggish) when cleaned.
-This is part of the experience of owning a wool carpet, so don’t worry.
-This odor will quickly dissipate as the carpet dries.
-Drying should not take longer than 2 to 6 hours on average.
+Being an organic fiber, wool will tend to smell a bit like a wet dog when cleaned.
+Don't worry: This odor will quickly dissipate as the carpet dries.
+Drying should take no longer than 2 to 6 hours on average.

 Be sure that your cleaner does not use highly alkaline cleaning agents: Somewhere around a pH of 8.5 is the limit.
-Alkalinity will degrade organic fibers, can show up as yellowing or browning and causes fiber degradation over time.
+Alkalinity degrades organic fibers, and causes discoloration and fiber degradation over time.
 This is possibly the most important difference between cleaning conventional carpet and wool.
-The cleaner must be very careful that he (or she) does not use overly hot cleaning solution.
-Also, bleach is a huge no-no because it will actually dissolve wool.
-So don't be tempted to remove a tough stain with bleach, and plan on hiring the carpet-dyeing guy.
-You'll be hiring the repair guy instead.

-With these few guidelines, you can get your carpets steam cleaned every year for many years to come — and even many of your children's years — without fear that you are somehow ruining your wool carpets.
-If you hire a professional cleaner with the proper level of knowledge and skill, you are actually greatly extending the life and improving the appearance of your high end wool carpet.
-It’s perfectly safe and highly recommended that you get your wool carpets regularly steam cleaned.
+With these few guidelines, you can get your wool carpets steam cleaned every year for many years to come without fear that you are somehow ruining it.
+If you hire a professional cleaner with the proper level of knowledge and skill, you are greatly extending the life and improving the appearance of your high-end wool carpet.

 About this Angie's List Expert: Mahlon Zehr is the owner of Beautiful Carpets and Floors, Inc., a professional carpet cleaning company in the Walla Walla Valley.
 Mahlon is certified by the Clean Trust (IICRC) as an individual and Beautiful Carpets is a certified company as well.